Rob Sitch

-Robert Ian Sitch (born 17 March 1962) is an Australian director, producer, screenwriter, actor and comedian.
+Robert Ian Sitch (born 17 March 1962) is an Australian filmmaker, actor and comedian.
+He directed and co-wrote the comedy films The Castle (1997) and The Dish (2000); the former of which is often considered one of the greatest Australian films ever made.
+On television, he is known for the 1990s comedy series Frontline and the long-running comedy series Utopia (2014–present).

-Early life
+Early life and education

-Sitch was born in 1962, the son of Melbourne bus proprietor Charles (Charlie) Sitch.
-Sitch attended St Kevin's College and Melbourne Grammar and graduated with a Bachelor of Medicine and Surgery in 1987 from the University of Melbourne, where he resided at Trinity College.
-He worked at the Royal Women's Hospital in Melbourne, where he assisted in the deliveries of newborns.
-He practised medicine for a short time.
+Sitch graduated as a medical doctor from the University of Melbourne, and practised medicine for a short time.

 Career

-Sitch is currently a member of the Working Dog production company which have produced the television shows Frontline, A River Somewhere, The Panel, Thank God You're Here and Utopia and the feature films The Castle, The Dish and Any Questions for Ben?.
+Sitch is a member of the Working Dog production company, which has produced the television shows Frontline, A River Somewhere, The Panel, Thank God You're Here, and Utopia, as well as the feature films The Castle, The Dish, and Any Questions for Ben?.
 Sitch co-wrote and directed each of these films.

 In 2006, to mark 50 years of television in Australia, the Nine Network special 50 Years 50 Stars listed Sitch at the 39th greatest living television star in Australia.
 Several of his programs, including The D-Generation and Frontline, were included in the earlier special, 50 Years 50 Shows, coming in at 50 and 22 respectively.

-Sitch is also a co-author of the satirical Jetlag travel guides to Molvanîa, Phaic Tăn and San Sombrèro.
+Sitch is also a co-author of the satirical Jetlag travel guides to Molvanîa, Phaic Tăn, and San Sombrèro.